 Rio Salado College helps students not quite finished with high school as well.
 Through Early College Opportunities, many students can earn college credit before completing grade school.
 By doing so, it allows students to finish their chosen degree faster, while preparing for the workplace.
 Tuition costs at Rio Salado College is low and affordable to the student.

 10. Edmonds Community College

 The Associate of Technical Arts at Edmonds Community College provides a degree in Paralegal Studies for students interested in the law field.
 The program requires a minimum of 90 credits with 15 credits, completed on campus.
 Students will learn skills in communication, human relations, and quantitative studies.
-Courses in civil procedures, foundation of law, and legal research are part of the curriculum as well.
+Courses in civil procedures, the foundation of law, and legal research are part of the curriculum as well.
 Each student can choose a total of fifteen credits from the Specified Electives list.
-Out of the required ninety credits of the paralegal program, forty-five can be transferable credit.
-The school also has a cost-effective tuition and a low student to faculty ratio.
+Out of the required ninety credits of the paralegal program, forty-five can be transferable credits.
+The school also has cost-effective tuition and a low student to faculty ratio.

 Edmond Community College is located just north of Seattle and on a beautiful 50-acre campus.
-The school is proud to have a diverse student population and provides many programs and career opportunities for their communities that surround the campus.
+The school is proud to have a diverse student population and provides many programs and career opportunities for the communities that surround the campus.
 Founded in 1967, the college’s goal is to have students succeed by providing a strong support system.